“You did a great job here, producing a coherent and joined-up piece of work”

 - Navigating the museum / Egyptian galleries effectiviely and efficiently

 Personas were created to explore how visitors would use the new device.
-We developed four personas a primary and secondary persona for both a route setter and a route taker.
+We developed four personas a primary and a secondary persona for both a route setter (contributor) and a route taker (visitor).

 Once the conceptual design had been established the team moved on to the detailed design.
 The system requires a kiosk to program and dispense the smart compass.
 Wireframes for the kiosk screen were designed using Balsamiq.
 These wireframes were linked and used for further user testing.